rigoudyg/climaf/doc/scripts/ccdo.rst

 **Implementation** : using script mcdo.sh, which can also select a variable, a time period, a latlon box ...;

-** Note** : because the choice of operatr is left to the user, CliMAF assumes that the output has squeezed dimension(s) over time or space (and hence will not attempt to re-use this output for extracting a sub-period or sub-domain)
+**Note** : because the choice of operator is left to the user, CliMAF assumes that the output has squeezed dimension(s) over time or space (and hence will not attempt to re-use this output for extracting a sub-period or sub-domain)